NorthernSec/WebImport/README.md

 This package allows you to load python modules on a system where these packages may not be available.
 It uses a HTTP connection to fetch these packages remotely.

-This package is written for Python3.
+This package is written for Python3.4 or newer.

 ## Use cases
  * Running dynamic code from a read-only filesystem